aa-fiu-classes/tcn-6430-web/lab-3-openvpn.md

 Because OpenVPN uses TLS/SSL, it needs certificates to encrypt traffic.
 For this, you will need to issue your own trusted certificates, which we can do using the custom CA.
-First step is to run `make-cadir` command from EasyRSA package (note that you do not have to do it as superuser):
+First step is to run `make-cadir` command from the EasyRSA package (note that you do not have to do it as superuser):

 ```bash
 make-cadir ~/openvpn-ca